Missouri group still hoping Congress will privatize the air traffic control system

 Through its trade association, the National Business Aviation Association (NBAA), the business jet lobby is vigorously trying to stave off the legislation.
 It’s hired famed pilot Capt.
 Chesley “Sully” Sullenberger to lobby against the plan.

-Sullenberger, who is celebrated for making an emergency landing of a U.S. Airways plane in New York’s Hudson River in 2009, says it would give major airlines to much leverage is determining fees it charged.
+Sullenberger, who is celebrated for making an emergency landing of a U.S. Airways plane in New York’s Hudson River in 2009, says it would give major airlines too much leverage in determining fees they would have to pay.
 “Why in the world would we give the keys to the kingdom to the largest airlines?” said Sullenberger.

 Others opponents contend the arrangement would not be truly privatized, but instead would be partly governmental and subject to a taxpayer bailout if it failed.